mazhar-ansari-ardeh/BenchmarkFcns/README.md

 Any suggestions and contributions are welcomed.
 The best way to contribute to the library is to fork the repository, apply the contributions and create a pull request.

 # Support
 Any bug reports, code contributions, suggestions, feedback and insights are greatly appreciated.
-If you are using this library in a research publication, please kindly consider citing the repository as "Ardeh, M. A. [2024] BenchmarkFcns [Source Code].
-GitHub. https://github.com/mazhar-ansari-ardeh/BenchmarkFcns".
+If you are using this library in a research publication, please kindly consider citing the repository.

+Please cite this software using the following:

+*   **For general references:**
+    ```
+    Mazhar Ansari Ardeh and cmutnik.
+(2024).
+Benchmarkfcns.
+Zenodo. https://doi.org/10.5281/zenodo.14556621
+    ```

+*   **For specific versions:**
+    ```
+    Mazhar Ansari Ardeh and cmutnik.
+(2024).
+Benchmarkfcns (3.0.0).
+Zenodo. https://doi.org/10.5281/zenodo.14556622
+    ```